Sue: Is this the first time we’ve seen the words ‘Doctor Who and the...’ in the title?

-Me: No, he most certainly isn’t!
+Me: No, he most certainly isn’t.

-Me: I think he means “unknown”.
+Me: I think he means ‘unknown’.
 Don’t be so pedantic.

-Sue: It’s a crucial point, surely.
+Sue: But it’s a crucial plot point, surely?

 Sue: We couldn’t afford walkie-talkies when we were kids, so me and our kid would steal car aerials and just pretend.

 Me: A racist and a vandal.
 It’s all coming out tonight.